 - Pick what property and assets you’d like to store in your living trust: You can choose just about anything you own, from investments and annuities to physical property and land.
 You should also be sure to gather the relevant ownership paperwork for your assets.

 - Decide who you’d like to be your trustee, which is the person who oversees your trust: You can choose yourself as your trustee, in which case you’ll also need to pick a successor who will take over when you die.
 The trustee ensures that your assets and property are properly distributed according to your wishes.

 - Create a trust document with the help of either a lawyer or an online program: It’s best to make sure you’ve done it correctly with the help of a professional but you are able to do it on your own.

 - Sign your living trust in front of a notary: It won’t be accepted if it’s not a notary certified by the state of Alabama.

 - Physically fund your trust by adding the relevant assets and property to it: You can do this yourself or with a lawyer, which is recommended.

 How Much Does it Cost to Create a Living Trust in Alabama?

 The cost of creating a living trust in Alabama varies significantly depending on the method you choose to use.
 There are online websites you can use that will cost you no more than a few hundred dollars.
 Using an attorney, on the other hand, may cost upwards of $1,000.
 Exact prices obviously depend on the specific attorney or online program you go with.

 While you can technically make a living trust on your own, there are certain risks involved with DIY estate planning.
-There’s a lot of precise research involved, and its easy to overlook important details or get confused.
-We recommend you work with an estate planning attorney who is a trust specialist.
+There’s a lot of precise research involved, and it’s easy to overlook important details or get confused.
+We recommend you work with an estate planning attorney who is a specialist in forming trusts.

 Why Should You Get a Living Trust in Alabama?